Blender safety is crucial for preventing injury. Make sure it is on a flat, stable surface and that the lid is securely closed before turning it on.

 Unplugging Your Blender

-Unplugging your blender during lightning storms and when it’s not in use is a simple yet crucial safety measure.
-This practice protects your appliance from potential power surges.
+Unplugging it before a lightning storms or when it’s not in use which is a simple yet crucial safety measure, protecting it from potential power surges.

 I learned this lesson the hard way when I left my beloved high-speed blender plugged in during a particularly bad thunderstorm.
 A sudden power surge coursed through my kitchen and the next morning; I discovered my blender wouldn’t turn on.

-That expensive mistake taught me to always unplug small appliances when they’re not in use, especially during storms.
-Now, I make it a habit to unplug my blender after each use, ensuring its longevity and my peace of mind.
+That expensive mistake taught me to always unplug all small appliances when they’re not in use, especially during storms.
+Now, I make it a habit to unplug it after each use, ensuring its longevity and my peace of mind.

-Yes, kids can use a blender, young kids should not use blenders on their own while older kids should use a blender with a parent nearby.
+Yes, kids can use a blender, young kids should not use one on their own, while older kids should use a blender with a parent nearby.
 I only suggest a parent be nearby in case there is a question or an issue such as needing to push some ingredients down to the blades.

-Young kids can help by adding soft ingredients when the blender is off and unplugged.
+Young kids can help by adding soft ingredients when it is off and unplugged.
 They can also learn to put the lid on tight and press buttons with an adult’s okay.

 With the right care and watching, using a blender can be a safe and fun way for kids to learn about making food.
 Remember, every child is different, so parents should decide when their kids are ready to help with blending.